 In this, my first article in the NALC News, before sharing a bit about the priorities toward which I am working and the ways in which I am using these first few months in this office, allow me to introduce myself.

 Dear brothers and sisters, greetings in the name of the Lord!
 Winter is knocking at our doors here!
 This year summer was not very friendly in Belarus.
 June was our only month of good weather!
 The most cold and rainy month was July!
 July is expected to be the warmest month of the summer!
 However, this year it was different.Continue reading “Mission Update – Belarus”

-With so many requests regarding New Starts and Church Planting in the NALC, we will be hosting a webinar/video conference meeting this Thursday, September 27th at 7 pm EST. Pastor Brad Hales would love for you to join him!Continue reading “New Starts Information Webinar”
+With so many requests regarding New Starts and Church Planting in the NALC, we will be hosting a webinar/video conference meeting Thursday, December 19th at 12:00 PM EDT.
+Pastor Brad Hales would love for you to join him!Continue reading “New Start Informational Meeting”

 The NALC is committed to the renewal of all our congregations, working to develop and deliver resources that challenge and open the NALC to the work of the Holy Spirit in our ministry and mission.